Panathlon Foundation

-The Panathlon Foundation is a charity that gives children with disabilities and special needs in England and Wales opportunities to engage in competitive sport that they are so often otherwise denied.
+The Panathlon Foundation is a charity that gives children with disabilities and special needs in England, Wales and Northern Ireland opportunities to engage in competitive sport that they are so often otherwise denied.

 Formed in 1996 by Ashley Iceton, the Panathlon Foundation Ltd (registered charity 1072638), provides sports coaching within schools, sports equipment to schools, sports training to teachers, coaches and young leaders, and primarily sporting competitions.
 Panathlon is aimed at children aged 5 to 19 years with Physical disabilities and Learning Disabilities.
 They also have specific visual impairment and deaf programmes.
 As of July 2020, Panathlon works with SEN schools and SEN units in mainstream schools across 43 counties in England and Wales.

 Sports programmes

-Panathlon has a variety of sports programmes including: multi-sport, Primary Panathlon, swimming, football, impairment-specific, boccia, ten-pin bowling and Xtend.The multi-sports competition involves the disability-specific sports of Table Cricket, Polybat, New Age Kurling, Boccia and adapted athletics events.
-Football includes U13 and U16 five-a-side football and a girls programme.
-The charity's impairment-specific events include powerchair athlete competitions, visual impairment and deaf coaching and competitions.
+Panathlon has a variety of sports programmes including: multi-sport, Primary Panathlon, swimming, football, impairment-specific, boccia, 10-pin bowling and Xtend.

+The multi-sports competitions involve the disability-specific sports of Table Cricket, Polybat, New Age Kurling, Boccia and adapted athletics events.
+Football includes U13 and U16 five-a-side football and a girls' programme.
+The charity's impairment-specific events include competitions and coaching for powerchair users, deaf pupils and children with visual impairments.
 Panathlon's boccia delivery involves a partnership with Boccia England to deliver the Lord's Taverners boccia competitions.

+Scale and impact

 In the 2008/09 academic year, Panathlon's work engaged 2,500 children in five English counties.
-By 2014/15, Panathlon's work involved 7,500 children from 27 counties.
-In 2019/20, which was interrupted on March 13 by the first Covid-19 lockdowns, Panathlon had engaged 15,091 competitors - up by 41% form the same point in the previous academic year (they were on course for 24,000 if the pandemic had not interrupted the school term).
+By 2014/15, its provision had expanded to 7,500 children across 27 counties.
+In 2022/23, the charity had 62,981 pupils take part in its programmes - that consisted of 3,012 schools participating in 873 Panathlon events in 44 English counties and 10 areas in Wales.
+In November 2023, Panathlon held its first ever competition in Northern Ireland.

+In October 2023, an independent report showed that Panathlon's positive impact on pupils extended far beyond the physical and mental benefits of taking part in competitions.
+The research stated that Panathlon was: